nullFunctionDev/Flask-Crash-Course/course-1/README.md

 # Your First Flask Web App
 ![Alt text](../thumbnails/course-1.png)
 In this [VIDEO]() we made our first python flask web application which served up an HTML file in our browser!
+This file can read values from the app.py file.
 Very simple site with not much interactibility, yet...
 <br><br>